ZSLresearch-team/ZeroShotEval/models/README.md

 # Models

-Place all models in this directory.
+Place all trained models in this directory.